-An stretched timing chain or damaged tensioner can also caused triggered the P1009 code.
-Before replacing timing chain or tensioner, check engine oil level and condition.
-Replaced engine oil and filter with factory recommend oil weight if necessary.
+A stretched timing chain or damaged tensioner can also set the P1009 code.
+Before replacing the timing chain or tensioner, check engine oil level and condition.
+Replaced engine oil and filter with the factory recommended oil weight if necessary.

 There is a factory service bulletin for the following Honda Models:

 The variable valve timing control (VTC) system controls the phase of the intake camshaft.
-It uses oil pressure to operate the VTC actuator so the valve timing is optimized depending on driving conditions.
-The engine control module (ECM)/Powertrain control module (PCM) monitors the phase control command and the actual timing of the camshaft by using camshaft position
+It uses oil pressure to operate the VTC actuator, so the valve timing is optimized depending on driving conditions.
+The Engine Control Module (ECM)/Powertrain Control Module (PCM) monitors the phase control command and the actual timing of the camshaft by using the camshaft position

-(CMP) sensor A. If an over-advanced camshaft phase (compared to the directed value) continues or when the camshaft phase is otherwise abnormal, a malfunction is detected and a DTC is stored.
+(CMP) sensor A. If an over-advanced camshaft phase (compared to the directed value) continues or when the camshaft phase is otherwise abnormal, a malfunction is detected, and a Diagnostic Trouble Code (DTC) is stored.

 Need more information on how to fix the P1009 Honda code?
 Get Access to Factory Service Manuals

 Get the P1009 Honda code diagnosed by a professional: Find a repair shop in your area